 We leave Ranomafana along the same route, passing by the historic city of Fianarantsoa, which means ‘the city where one can learn good things'.
 A cultural and religious centre, Fianarantsoa was founded as a royal city in the early 19th century and is now the capital of the Haute Matsiatra Region.
-It is also a main centre of education and wine growing, the hub for travel to Isalo and Ranomafana and home to the Betsileo tribes.
+It is also the main centre of education and wine growing, the hub for travel to Isalo and Ranomafana and home to the Betsileo tribes.

 We keep travelling southwards into the wine-producing area of Ambalavao, stopping to taste some of the local wines.
 (Please note that wine tasting visits may not be possible over weekends.)
-Although the climate is not ideally suited to viticulture, this is still the heart of Madagascar's traditional wine growing sector.
-Priests and monks were the fisrt to cultivate grapes in Ambalavao which also has Arabic influences which we see on a visit to the Anteimoro Paper Factory.
+Although the climate is not ideally suited to viticulture, this is still the heart of Madagascar's traditional winegrowing sector.
+Priests and monks were the first to cultivate grapes in Ambalavao which also has Arabic influences which we see on a visit to the Anteimoro Paper Factory.

 We continue to Ihosy the capital of the Bara tribes, who are the shepherds of Zebu, and pass through the mountain chain of Andringitra, which serves as a transition between the dry south and green highlands with its famous ‘3 hillocks' and its huge ‘archbishop's cape'.